Cacti/documentation/Installing-Under-Windows.md

    After this has ran once, you should have `cacti.log` in `/cacti/log/` and RRDfiles in `/cacti/rra/`.

-8. You are going to need to schedule a task while logged on as an Administrator.
+6. You are going to need to schedule a task while logged on as an Administrator.
-   This task is required to you can run `poller.php` every 5 minutes.
+   This task is required so you can run `poller.php` every 5 minutes.
 Make sure the Task Scheduler service is started and follow the steps below to begin.

-   > **Note:* The following instructions are based on most Windows installs.
+   > **Note:** The following instructions are based on most Windows installs.

    1. Select Start -> Settings -> Control Panel and double click on Scheduled Tasks.